 NORTH DOWNS WAY & COAST: Wye to Deal

-Follow the North Downs Way from the village of Wye across an Area of Outstanding Natural Beauty to reach the Kent Heritage Coast, placed number 4 on Lonely Planet's International Best in Travel list for 2022!
+Follow the North Downs Way from the village of Wye across the Kent Downs Area of Outstanding Natural Beauty to reach the Kent Heritage Coast, placed number 4 on Lonely Planet's International Best in Travel list for 2022!
 This flexible itinerary offers the option of continuing on to the historic old ‘Cinque Port’ of Deal or making a personal pilgrimage to the cathedral city of Canterbury – site of Thomas Becket’s martyrdom in 1170.
 The route offers superb scenic tranquillity across a mixture of woodland, rare chalk grassland and hills; providing stunning views as you head towards the White Cliffs of Dover.
 From Folkestone, the walk skirts the Kent coast and cliffs, winding its way on to the seaside town of Deal on the 6-day itinerary – or – on the 7-day itinerary, heading inland from Dover to Canterbury, following in the footsteps of medieval Pilgrims.
 Difficulty: Moderate 5.5 to 10.6 miles per day with hill walking

 England’s Great Walking Trails in association with Walk Awhile